-- .1 Begin maintenance at time of planting and continue for a minimum of fifty-five (55) days or until Acceptance which ever is greater, at which time the Owner will take over maintenance. - .2 If for any reason the Contractor elects, on his own without the written consent of the Owner's Representative to suspend maintenance operations he is to provide the Owner's Representative written notice of such action.
-Any damages or requirement for the replacement of plant material that as a result of the suspension of maintenance operations shall be the borne by the Contractor at no cost to the Owner.

-- .3 Maintenance of plant material includes but is not limited to watering at intervals sufficient to maintain healthy, vigorous growth, weeding of plant beds and tree pits, cultivating of growing medium, pruning, only if requested, treatment of insects, moulds, fungi or disease to the Level 2 "Groomed' as per the BCNLA Landscape Standard, Current Edition or as directed by Owner's Representative. - .4 Plant material shall be deep watered at least once per day when temperatures exceed 25 degrees Celsius (77 degrees F). - .5 Contractor to ensure adequate moisture in plant root zone prior to winter freeze-up. - .6 Ensure tree guards, stakes, flagging tape on tree guy wire and tree ties are kept secure, taught and in proper repair.
+- .1 Begin planting maintenance at time of planting.
+The planting maintenance under this section shall continue for a minimum of fifty-five (55) days after Substantial Completion or until Acceptance, whichever is greater, when there is no landscape maintenance contract included for the project. - .2 The planting maintenance under this section shall continue only until Substantial Completion, when there is a landscape maintenance contract included for the project.
+The landscape maintenance contract starts on the date of Substantial Completion, refer to 32 01 90 Landscape Maintenance specification for details. - .3 If for any reason the Contractor elects, on their own without the written consent of the Owner's Representative to suspend maintenance operations they are to provide the Owner's Representative written notice of such action.
+Any damages or requirement for the replacement of plant material that as a result of the suspension of maintenance operations shall be the borne by the Contractor at no cost to the Owner. - .4 Maintenance of plant material includes but is not limited to watering at intervals sufficient to maintain healthy, vigorous growth, weeding of beds and tree pits, cultivating of growing medium, pruning, treatment of insects, moulds, fungi or disease to the Level 2 "Groomed" as per the Canadian Landscape Standards or as directed by Owner's Representative. - .5 Plant material shall be deep watered at least once per day when temperatures exceed 25 degrees Celsius (77 degrees F). - .6 Contractor to ensure adequate moisture in plant root zone prior to winter freeze-up. - .7 Ensure tree guards, stakes, flagging tape on tree guy wire and tree ties are kept secure, taught and in proper repair.

-All planted areas and all growing medium shall be fine graded after placing to the finished elevations and contours as detailed and specified herein.
+.1 All planted areas and all growing medium shall be fine graded after placing to the finished elevations and contours as detailed and specified herein.
 Surfaces shall be true to intended grades, smooth, uniform, and firm against deep foot printing, with a fine loose surface texture.
 Ensure all rough spots and low areas are eliminated to ensure positive surface drainage.
 Adjust grades to accommodate for mulch as specified/detailed.